4:44 Last Day on Earth: Release

 The film showed in competition at the 68th Venice International Film Festival in September 2011.
 It had a limited theatrical release in the United States on March 23, 2012.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 48% based on 33 reviews, with an average rating of 5.6/10.
 On Metacritic, the film has a weighted average score of 54 out of 100 based on 14 reviews, indicating "mixed or average" reviews.

 Product placement

 Such notable brands are paid attention to in the film as McDonald's, Skype, Apple, S&P Simply Delicious, and some others.
 Skype software plays an important role in the screenplay, being mentioned several times, and its sounds being often heard.
 Cisco is another well-known telecommunications brand shown as a protagonist's name, the other protagonist's name differing from Skype brand by one letter only.
 Footage of riots in Egypt is used in the film as an example of people's discontent of the last day coming.

+Legacy

+There is a song by ambient musician 'reverie' titled (4:44) Last Day On Earth which serves as a direct reference to this film.